Excel Gantt chart vs. task tracker: which one should you use?

 Gantt chart

 A Gantt chart shows the timeline and sequence of work.
-It answers: "When is everything happening?
-What's blocking what?
-What's the critical path?"
+It answers: "When is everything happening, and what's driving the finish date?"

-Structure: One row per task, timeline axis showing start and end dates, bars showing duration, visual dependencies.
+Structure: One row per task, with a timeline axis showing start and end dates, bars representing duration, and visual dependency lines.

-Updated: Weekly or monthly (as the schedule changes)
+Updated: Weekly or monthly as the schedule evolves.

-Purpose: Manage timeline, identify dependencies, communicate schedule to stakeholders
+Purpose: Manage the project timeline, identify dependencies and the critical path, and communicate schedule clearly to stakeholders.

 Example: